iiasa/rime/README.md

 	pip install --editable .

 ## Further information
-This package is in a pre-release mode, currently work in progress, under-going testing and not yet formally published.
+This package is in a pre-release mode.
+A manuscript  for peer-review is in final stages of preparation.

-Examples provided use climate impacts data that is currently under-going peer-review [(Werning et al. 2024)](https://zenodo.org/records/10868066), currently hosted on the [Climate Solutions Explorer](https://www.climate-solutions-explorer.eu/).
+Examples provided use climate impacts data [Werning et al. 2024a](https://zenodo.org/records/14524342) that was developed using the methodology in [Werning et al. 2024b](https://iopscience.iop.org/article/10.1088/2752-5295/ad8300/meta), currently hosted on the [Climate Solutions Explorer](https://www.climate-solutions-explorer.eu/).